 Every telling has a taling and that’s the he and the she of it.
 Here is a 1929 recording of James Joyce reading the Anna Livia Plurabelle episode of Finnegans Wake, where he speaks in the brogue of an Irish washerwoman.
-Below the video is the full text of this episode, so you can follow along with Joyce as he reads.
+Below is the full text of this episode.
 Can’t hear with the waters of.
 The chittering waters of.
 The last paragraph is one of my favorite passages in the whole book, and hauntingly beautiful in Joyce’s reading.
 Beside the rivering waters of, hitherandthithering waters of.
 Happy St. Patrick’s Day!

 Well, you know or don’t you kennet or haven’t I told you